zoe-f-cyborg/week_2_digihist_REAL/reading-response.md

 # Collaboration or Exploitation?

-I missed what the appropriate window of time to respond to a question brought up on discord about which articles grabbed my interest, but I did want to take a moment here to discuss them!
+I missed the appropriate window of time to respond to a question brought up on discord about which articles grabbed my interest, but I did want to take a moment here to discuss them!
+So I did so here:

 ### The Transcribe Bentham Project